London-based consumer tech company Nothing launches its most advanced audio experience to date, Ear (Stick)

 Availability

-Ear (stick) will be available for sale with limited units in Philippines at Commonwealth from 28 October 2022 for pre-order.
-National availability begins on 10th November 2022 through its flagship e-commerce stores on Lazada and Shopee and electronic retailers such as Digital Walker and Beyond the Box.
+Ear (stick) will be available for sale with limited units in Malaysia at Crossover from 28 October 2022.
+National availability begins on 4 November 2022 through its flagship e-commerce stores on Lazada and Shopee and electronic retailers such as SenHeng, Thunder Match, Urban Republic and DirectD.

 A full list of specifications can be found on nothing.tech.
 To stay updated on all the latest information, please follow Nothing on Instagram, Twitter, TikTok and Discord, or subscribe to the newsletter.